 Being a small city, Kooskia does not have a public transit system used by locals to get to and from work.

-Kooskia is a very ethnically-diverse city.
+Kooskia is an extremely ethnically-diverse city.
 The people who call Kooskia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kooskia residents report their race to be White, followed by Native American.
 Important ancestries of people in Kooskia include German, Irish, English, European, and Norwegian.

 The most common language spoken in Kooskia is English.
-Other important languages spoken here include Native American languages and Chinese.
+Other important languages spoken here include Native American languages and Polish.

 is also pretty special linguistically.
 Significantly, 3.2% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 99.4% of the neighborhoods in America.